IshanSsohal/Deployment-Two-Tier-Web-Application--Terraform-Ansible-Github-Actions/README.md

 This project automates the provisioning of a two-tier web application infrastructure on AWS using Terraform and Ansible.
 It sets up environments (Development, Staging, Production) with a consistent AWS architecture, manages configurations with Ansible, and uses Git branching strategies to segregate environments.
 The end result is a fully configured VPC with webservers accessible via SSH and HTTP, and private resources accessible through a bastion host and NAT gateway.

 **Note:** We have not implemented automated deployments through GitHub Actions in this setup.
+ We have uploaded the TFLint configuration YAML file to the .github/workflows directory in our GitHub repository.
+This ensures that TFLint runs automatically on each push to the dev, staging and main branch and on pull requests.

 ---